Battle of Borodino: Historiography

-Histories during the Soviet era raised the battle to a mythic contest with serious political overtones and had Kutuzov as the master tactician on the battlefield, directing every move with the precision of a ballet master directing his troupe.
-Kutuzov's abilities on the battlefield were, in the eyes of his contemporaries and fellow Russian generals, far more complex and often described in less than flattering terms.
-Noted author and historian David G. Chandler writing in 1966, echoes the Soviet era Russian histories in more than a few ways, asserting that General Kutuzov remained in control of the battle throughout, ordered counter-moves to Napoleon's tactics personally rather than Bagration and Barclay doing so and put aside personal differences to overcome the dispositional mistakes of the Russian army.
-Nor is the tent scene played out; instead Kutuzov remains with the army.
-Chandler also has the Russian army in much better shape moving to secondary prepared positions and seriously considering attacking the next day.
+Histories during the Soviet era raised the battle to a mythic contest with serious political overtones.
+They depicted Kutuzov as a master tactician, directing every move on the battlefield with the precision of a ballet master directing his troupe.
+Kutuzov's abilities on the battlefield were, in the eyes of his contemporaries and fellow Russian generals, far more complex; they were often described in less than flattering terms.
+Noted author and historian David G. Chandler, writing in 1966, echoes the Soviet-era Russian histories in several ways, asserting that General Kutuzov remained in control of the battle throughout, for instance by ordering counter-moves to Napoleon's tactics personally rather than Bagration and Barclay doing so, and putting aside personal differences to overcome any dispositional mistakes.
+Far from languishing in his tent at a distance from the battle, Chandler argued that Kutuzov remained with the army.
+Chandler also has the Russian army in much better shape, moving to secondary prepared positions and seriously considering attacking the next day.
 Later historians Riehn and Mikaberidze have Kutuzov leaving most of the battle to Bagration and Barclay de Tolly, leaving early in the afternoon and relaying orders from his camp 30 minutes from the front.
+However, Chandler did concede that most of the errors on the Russian side were "the responsibility of their senior generals", and that "Kutusov made as small a personal contribution to the general development of the battle as his famous opponent."

-His dispositions for the battle are described as a clear mistake leaving the right far too strong and the left much too weak.
-Only the fact that Bagration and Barclay were to cooperate fully saved the Russian army and did much to mitigate the bad positioning.
-Nothing would be more damning than 300 artillery pieces standing silent on the Russian right.
+Kutuzov's dispositions for the battle are described as clearly mistaken, by leaving the right far too strong and the left much too weak.
+Only the fact that Bagration and Barclay cooperated fully saved the Russian army, doing much to mitigate the bad positioning overall.
+Nothing was more damning than the 300 artillery pieces which stood silent on the Russian right.

 Casualties

-The fighting involved around 250,000 troops and left at least 68,000 killed and wounded, making Borodino the deadliest single-day-battle of the Napoleonic Wars and one of the bloodiest single-day battles in the military history until the First Battle of the Marne in 1914.
+The fighting involved around 250,000 troops and left at least 68,000 killed and wounded, making Borodino the deadliest single-day battle of the Napoleonic Wars and one of the bloodiest single-day battles in military history until the First Battle of the Marne in 1914.